JP EN

 Message from the President

-More than three years have passed since the onset of COVID-19.
-In Japan, wearing a face mask has become a personal choice and we are seeing a rapid recovery of socioeconomic activities, including increased domestic travel and inbound tourism.
+One year has passed since Japan downgraded the legal classification of COVID-19 — bringing an end to quarantine guidelines for COVID-19 patients.
+We are seeing a rapid recovery of socioeconomic activities, including increased domestic travel and inbound tourism.
 On a global scale, it is expected that both corporate interaction and personal activity will be significantly increased in the future.

 There is a famous saying by French novelist Marcel Proust: “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”
 This epitomizes what tourism is all about, and sheds light on what we should focus on in building the industry’s future.

-The pandemic resulted in remarkable advancements in both digitization and digital transformation which reshaped many areas of our lives, including the way we communicate, work, and consume goods.
-It also led to the emergence of innovative products and services (“tools”), and people are becoming comfortable with the new “landscape” that those tools have created.
-As time progresses, more new tools will be added to the landscape to make our lives more convenient, but whether or not they are the best products and services for our customers is a separate issue.
+Recent remarkable advancements in both digitization and digital transformation have reshaped many areas of our lives, including the way we communicate, work, and consume goods.
+As time progresses, more new tools will make our lives more convenient.
+However, in our pursuit of convenience and efficiency, could we unknowingly be losing what is truly important to us?
 Rather than introducing new tools merely for the sake of innovation, we must carefully examine their usefulness and determine whether they are things which help us evolve.
 In the end, we may conclude that, “We shouldn’t be introducing something simply because it’s novel,” and that could well be a wise decision.
 Helping our customers achieve their goals does not always require new tools.
 Existing ones, viewed through “new eyes,” may lead us to the right solution.
 I think this is the implication of the “real voyage of discovery” in the Proust quote.

 We are committed to enriching people’s lives and their communities.
 For our endeavors, I would like to sincerely request your continued goodwill and support.